parth-bh/kanban-spa/readme.md

 I have created a Kanban board, which is a Single Page Application (SPA).
 I used the Vue.js framework for the frontend and the Flask framework for the backend.
 Kanban offers a convenient way to manage tasks and list them along with their completion status.

+Note: I have created a Kanban application with two methods: **SSR** (Server Side Rendering) and **SPA** (Single Page Application).

+1. In SSR (Server Side Rendering): No API is used, and all HTML is rendered from the backend (server).
+Data is transferred and manipulated within HTML using Jinja2.
+You can check out the SSR version in a different repository named "kanban-ssr."

+2. In SPA (Single Page Application): Here, I have separated the frontend and backend.
+For the frontend, I've utilized VueJS CDN to transform the app into an SPA.
+The backend is responsible for API handling, caching, and asynchronous tasks (powered by Celery).
+VueJS has been instrumental in making the app an SPA.

+This Repo demonstrates the **SPA** version.

 **Objective of the Application:**